-Phillip Sikes was drafted in the 18th round of the 2021 MLB Draft by the Red Sox, after a phenomenal junior season at TCU.
-The outfielder could have risen his draft stock and went back for another year to finish his education, but instead chose to sign with Boston and start his professional baseball career.
+Phillip Sikes was drafted in the 18th round of the 2021 MLB Draft by the Red Sox after a phenomenal junior season at TCU.
+The outfielder could have risen his draft stock and gone back for another year to finish his education, but instead chose to sign with Boston and start his professional baseball career.

 “I definitely could have went back and I know I could have gotten drafted higher, that’s not a question,” Sikes told Boston Sports Wave.
 “But as far as the signing bonus and that stuff goes, I definitely would have not gotten as much.”

 Sikes, 22, notes that if he went back for a year his signing bonus would not have been as much.
 Considering 23 years of age is fairly old on the scale of MLB draft prospects, Sikes’ signing bonus of $97,500 would most likely not have been as much if he returned for a senior season.

 Out of high school, the 6-foot-2 outfielder went to New Mexico as both a right-handed pitcher and an outfielder.
 He was solid in his rookie year, hitting .246 (31-for-126) with a .642 OPS through 50 games as a freshman, to go along with one homer, four doubles, seven RBI, eight walks, and two stolen bases.

 He wasn’t very successful on the mound in his freshman year though, as he allowed eight runs on eleven hits through just 3.1 innings (four outings), picking up just three strikeouts while batters registered a .550 batting average off of him.